5 Best Things To Do In Konya

 by Cherish BrokerThursday, November 8, 2018

 Cherish grew up in the Pacific Northwest playing in the mountains.
-Now she spends her time wandering around museums, ancient ruins, and new and different mountains all over the world.
+Now she spends her time wandering around museums, ancient ruins, and new mountains all over the world.
 She's a former Peace Corps Volunteer in Georgia (the country, not the state) and an enthusiastic storyteller.Read more at cherishbroker.org